-Washington, D.C. — An early morning retweet by President Trump has caused property damage across multiple states causing many people to seek shelter from falling gunfire.
-The retweet, which featured a picture of a billboard apparently encouraging 2nd Amendment supporters to shoot their guns into their vicinity, spread like wildfire across the Internet but has since been deleted without explanation by the White House.
+Washington, D.C. — An early morning retweet by President Trump has caused property damage across multiple states, causing many people to seek shelter from falling gunfire.
+The retweet, which featured a picture of a billboard encouraging 2nd Amendment supporters to shoot their guns into their vicinity, spread like wildfire across the Internet but has since been deleted without explanation by the White House.

 There were similar reports in other locations around the country, fortunately, with no injuries, however, many cities and towns reported significant damage to cars, homes, and businesses.

 The tweet disappeared from Twitter by 8:13 am Eastern Daylight Time.
 There has been no comment from the White House other than to say the President is concentrating his efforts on the current hurricane disasters and Twitter.